paulskirk53/Observatory-wiki/User Guide/User guide.md

 When entering the observatory to initialise the equipment for an observing session, the following text describes the workflow.
 You must be at the observatory to do all the following things, it takes about 10-15 minutes once you've done it a few times.
-Once the setup is done, all functions can be controlled remotely - see [[monitoring]].
+Once the setup is done, all functions can be controlled remotely - see [[Remote session management]].

 **Power**
 Connect the Main 12 volt battery., by closing the switch connected to the positive 12V battery lead.
 The circuit is protected by a 5 amp fuse which you can see near the switch.
 Closing this switch provides power to the following: